Shave the Peak

 Peak days, which occur on just a few days ever year, drastically impact the affordability and sustainability of the electric grid.
 So what’s going on?

-To see what happens to the grid on a peak day, we can look at Friday, August 12th, 2016, which was the highest electric demand day of 2016 and one of the hottest days of the summer.
-On that day, temperatures soared above 95 degrees; across the region, New Englanders all cranked their air conditioners.
-As the afternoon wore on and people got home from work, they started cooking, turned on their TVs, or ran the laundry.
-Electric demand peaked at over 25,000 MW—almost twice the normal electric system load.
+To see what happens to the grid on a peak day with very high power demand, we can look at Tuesday, July 16th, 2024, which was the highest electricity demand day of 2024 and a particularly hot day in the summer.
+Across the region, temperatures reached 94 degrees, prompting New Englanders to crank up their air conditioners.
+As the afternoon wore on and people got home from work, they started cooking, ran the laundry.
+As the sun went down, lights came on.
+Electric demand peaked at about 25,000 MW—almost twice the normal electric system load.

 As demand grows, price skyrockets.
-At the price peak on August 12, 2016, wholesale electric prices per MWh were over ten times the average for the year.
+At the price peak on July 16th, 2024, wholesale electric prices per MWh reached about $280 (28 cents per kWh).
 Peak hours have such a big impact on our electricity costs that just 1% of the hours in the year account for 8% of the costs, and 10% account for 40%.
+These are the hours we are targeting with our Shave the Peak program – not all the hours in a year and not just the highest single peak in a year.
+We want to raise awareness about 1-10% of the hours in a year.

 On a peak day demand can be twice as high, but prices can be TEN times as high.